-- Thematic balance, addressing the social, environmental and economic pillars of sustainable development - Institutional and leadership continuity (OPs may be re-elected for another term, up to 2 consecutive terms). - At this moment, the Asian and Pacific region is the only region, which has an existing transparent and democratic process to elect a regional WMG representative for the regional SDG policy process (UNESCAP).
-Therefore only the Asia and Pacific region is invited to nominate one commonly agreed WMG OP, to avoid the doubling of the election processes.
+- Thematic balance, addressing the social, environmental and economic pillars of sustainable development - Institutional and leadership continuity (OPs may be re-elected for another term, up to 2 consecutive terms). - At this moment, the Asian and Pacific region and the Europe and Central Asia region are the only two regions, which have an existing open and broad process to elect a regional WMG representative for the regional SDG policy process (UNESCAP and UNECE).
+Therefore only the Asia and Pacific region and the Europe and Central Asia region are invited to nominate one commonly agreed WMG OP, to avoid the doubling of the election processes.
 See separate note on nomination and selection process.
+This year the Europe and Central Asia region is represented by two regional OPs, as an outcome of the election process.